technologiescollege/XiDuino-Windows-Portable/README.md

 _Source_ : [MrYsLab/xi](https://github.com/MrYsLab/xi)

-**Mais ça va plus loin car on peut mettre plusieurs cartes sur un même poste, comander plsuieurs cartes sur plusieurs postes, ou seulement par le réseau, tout est possible !**
+**Mais ça va plus loin car on peut mettre plusieurs cartes sur un même poste, commander plusieurs cartes sur plusieurs postes, ou seulement par le réseau, tout est possible !**

 **_But it goes even further: we can put several cards on a same station, command several cards on various stations, or only by the network, everything is possible._**